thaume/thaume.github.io/_posts/2015-03-30-building-an-hypermedia-json-api-with-iojs-and-koajs-part-1.md

 If your client-side application is compatible with this API standard, you will not even have to fetch the author of the post since it is bundled in the data returned by the API.
 But you still have the URL if you want to reload (re-fetch, refresh) the author of the post.
 Next time you need a record with `{ type: 'people' }` and `{ id: 9 }` it will be loaded from the client-side application cache, no need to ask the API.

 #### Getting the related comments
 On the other hand, the comments are not loaded so you need to use the `related` link to fetch the comments of this post.
-The API that sent this JSON could have chosen to include the `comments` relationship of the `posts` but decided that it was better to load it asynchronously once the post is displayed (or maybe the user needs to click on some button to actually load the comment).
+The API that sent this JSON could have chosen to include the `comments` relationship of the `posts` but decided that it was better to load it asynchronously once the post is displayed (or maybe the user needs to click on some button to actually load the comments).

 Those are the basics of the JSON API.
 This little JSON provides two things: an easy way to cache records and an easy way to 'discover' related records.
 Awesome !

-If you want to learn more you should visit [the JSON API website](http://jsonapi.org) (MIME type, extended data structure...).
+If you want to learn more you should visit [the JSON API website](http://jsonapi.org) (MIME type, complete data structure...).

 ### Architecturing our API